ElektraInitiative/libelektra/doc/help/kdb-lsmeta.md

 ## SYNOPSIS

-`kdb lsmeta <key-name>`
+`kdb lsmeta <key name>`

 ## DESCRIPTION

-This command prints the names of all metakeys associated with a given key.
+This command prints the names of all metakeys associated with the key named `key name`.
 If no metakeys are associated with the given key, nothing will be printed.

 ## OPTIONS